• Skip to main content

 6. What about parents who are divorced, separated, or never married?

-The email will explain the requirement for the non-custodial parent to complete the non-custodial Profile application and will provide a link to the non-custodial CSS Profile website, with login instructions.
 Please note: Each parent will use their own login credentials so neither will be able to view the other’s reported information.

 7. Can I request a waiver for the Non-custodial CSS Profile?